-As Covid-19 continues to rapidly evolve with increasing measures from federal and provincial governments, including local health authorities to curb the spread and risk of infection within our personal communities, you may find yourself endlessly searching for information to support your organization, employees, families and community partners.
+As Covid-19 continues to rapidly evolve with increasing measures from federal and provincial governments, including local health authorities to curb the spread and risk of infection within our personal communities, you may find yourself endlessly searching for information to support yourself or your family.

 There is no shortage of information and opinions available through media outlets, including in some instances, false or misleading dialogue by so called experts.
-As you know, we've been very busy at Homewood implementing and amending the various aspects of our pandemic plan and business continuity protocols.
 Along with our internal expertise in mental health, we continue to monitor and where required, adopt new practices and guidance from trusted sources including Health Canada, The Public Health Agency of Canada, the World Health Organization and others.

 It's is our privilege to provide you with timely, supportive and meaningful communications as we navigate uncharted territory during these unprecedented times.
-We value your business and the entire Homewood team is here for you.

-The toolkit you have received is a consolidation of content, both directly and indirectly related to COVID-19.
-We've put together a package of valuable and informative materials with information to support you in managing your organization and employees.
-Additionally, we've included resources for employees, providing guidance and support while addressing key and frequently asked questions.
+The toolkit is a consolidation of content, both directly and indirectly related to COVID-19.
+We've put together a package of valuable and informative materials.